Hot and sour soup is a staple of Chinese restaurants and a personal favourite, this vegetarian version runs with tofu and Shiitake mushrooms.

 - Mix together the soy sauces, vinegar and sesame oil together with the cornstarch and set aside.

-- Heat a wok over a medium high heat with the flavourless cooking oil.
+- Heat a wok over a high heat with the flavourless cooking oil.

-- Add the garlic,ginger and chili and stir fry for a minute.
+- Add the garlic, ginger and chilli and stir fry for a minute.

 - Then add the mushrooms and stir fry for 2 minutes.